liamlaverty/UmbracoAI/.rulesync/rules/umbraco.md

 ## Running the website

-* The web application will normally already be running at http://localhost:14737, if its not, it can be started by running `dotnet run src/MyProject` from the root of this workspace.
+* The web application will normally already be running at http://localhost:14737, if its not, it can be started by running `dotnet run --project src/MyProject/MyProject.csproj` from the root of this workspace.

 ## Umbraco backoffice and schema